eddiejaques/utmato_4/backend/README.md

 How to get a token from the Clerk Dashboard

 For situations where you might not be running the frontend, you can get a token directly from the Clerk Dashboard.
 These are great for quickly testing with tools like Postman.
-Here’s how you do it:
+Here's how you do it:
 Go to your Clerk Dashboard and select your application.
 Navigate to the Users page from the sidebar.
 Click on the user you want to test with.